GothicVRProject/GothicVR/README.md

 * [https://github.com/GothicKit/phoenix-csharp-interface](phoenix-csharp-interface) (C# endpoint for C interface)

+# Usage

+# Gamers
+* To set folder for Gothic 1 set its location at ./StreamingAssets/GameSettings.json

+## Developers
+* To set folder for Gothic 1 set its location inside Unity development space at ./Assets/StreamingAssets/GameSettings.dev.json (you need to create this file as it's added to .gitignore)

 ## FAQ

 **Q: Why do you use an external framework to parse Gothic assets?**